 The top 10 shocking facts about waste

-Remember what granny used to say every time you went to put something in the bin?
 ‘Waste not, want not.’
-The problem is we’re a nation of wanters, and considering the shocking statistics on our trash tendencies, we’re a nation of wasters, too!
+Or so the saying goes.
+The problem is, we’re a nation of wanters, and considering the shocking statistics on our trash tendencies, we’re a nation of wasters, too!
 Check out these shocking facts on our (literally) rubbish habits.

-- We bin around 50 million tonnes of electrical waste globally every year.
-That’s nearly four million double decker buses worth of old computer equipment, TVs, stereos and kitchen appliances, stretching to the moon more than three times over!
+- We bin around 50m tonnes of electrical waste globally every year.
+That’s nearly 4 million double decker buses worth of old computer equipment, TVs, stereos and kitchen appliances, stretching to the moon more than 3 times over!
 Learn more about preventing electrical waste here.

-- We throw away 7.2 million tonnes of food every year, and more than half of that is perfectly edible.
-Meanwhile, one in seven people across the world doesn't have enough to eat.
+- We throw away 7.2 million tonnes of food every year, and more than half of it’s perfectly edible.
+Meanwhile, 1 in 7 people across the world don't have enough to eat.
 Learn how to reduce your food wastage – and save up to £50 a month – here.

-- Between 20% and 40% of fruit and vegetables are rejected by supermarkets before they even hit the shelves because they don’t adhere to their cosmetic standards.
-IE – they’re misshapen, lumpy or just plain weird-looking!
-But that’s how nature intended them, right?
+- Between 20% and 40% of fruit and vegetables are rejected by supermarkets before they even hit the shelves.
+Why?
+Because they don’t adhere to their cosmetic standards – they’re misshapen, lumpy or just plain weird-looking.
+But that’s how nature intended, right?
 Bypass the shops by growing your own.

-- The amount of trash generated by the UK could fill Britain’s largest lake, Lake Windermere, in just eight months.
-Or, to put it another way, it could fill London’s Albert Hall in two hours.
+- The amount of trash generated by the UK could fill Britain’s largest lake, Lake Windermere, in just 8 months.

-- We use around 500 million plastic bags every week in the UK, and each will take between 500 and 1,000 years to decompose in landfill.
-However, Wales has reduced its plastic bag use by a staggering 90% simply by making it the law for shops to charge 5p per bag.
+- We used to get through 500 million plastic bags every week in the UK – amounting to billions of bags and thousands of tonnes of plastic.
+Sadly, each bag will take between 500 and 1,000 years to decompose in landfill.
+However, since the introduction of the 5p bag, usage has dropped by a staggering 85%.
+A win for Mother Earth.

 - At Christmas, as much as 83 square kilometres of wrapping paper will end up in UK bins when it could have been recycled instead.
 That’s the same size as Sunderland!

 - The number of disposable nappies each baby gets through weighs the same as a family car!
-Find out more about disposable and reusable nappies here.
+Find out more about the environmental impact of disposable versus reusable nappies here.

 - It’s not just what goes in the bin that counts as waste – water can be wasted, too.
 A single leaky tap in your house can waste as much as 5,000 litres of water a year.
-If we all fixed our dripping taps we could supply 120,000 people with a day’s worth of water; a pretty significant saving considering we may soon be drinking sewage to make up for the short fall (yes, really!).
+If we all fixed our dripping taps we could supply 120,000 people with a day’s worth of water.